kavyashankarskkc0625/Shoprism_Ecommerce_Website/Shoprism_Ecommerce_Website-main/README.md

 ## Repository for my Shoprism_Ecommerce_Website project

 Find out how to build a complete e-commerce platform.
-Author Divya Reddy tackles CRUD functions and connects the system to a database of MongoDB (Document database).
+I have used CRUD functions and connects the system to a database of MongoDB (Document database).
 Created a full-stack platform using JavaScript.
 The frontend was created using React and the backend was created using NodeJS, Express, MongoDB.
 Then I used Axios and Redux to link my backend with my frontend.
 I also used Postman to test my end points.

 1. Methodologies/Project Management: